asantech/admin-panel/README.md

 ### Redux + Redux Toolkit:

-1. the "Ducks" pattern is used for better accessibility to the Rudux codes
+1. the "Ducks" pattern is used for better accessibility to the Rudux codes in the slices files
+2. "Thunk" is used

 ### Components